Picovoice/wake-word-benchmark/README.md

  utterances an engine rejects incorrectly.
 Using these definitions we compare the engines for a given false alarm, and therefore the engine with a smaller miss detection rate has a better performance.

 Two runtime metrics are measured, real time factor and memory usage.
-Real time factor is computed by dividing the length of input audio to to the processing time.
-It can be thought of as inverse CPU usage.
-The engine with a higher real time factor is more computationally efficient (faster).
+Real time factor is computed by dividing the processing time to the length of input audio.
+It can be thought of as average CPU usage.
+The engine with a lower real time factor is more computationally efficient (faster).

 # Usage